Jacalz/rymdport/README.md

 go build
 ```

-The project is avaliable in the [Fyne Apps Listing](https://apps.fyne.io/apps/wormhole-gui.html) and can be installed either using the `fyne get` command or using the [Fyne Apps Installer](https://apps.fyne.io/apps/io.fyne.apps.html).
+The project is available in the [Fyne Apps Listing](https://apps.fyne.io/apps/wormhole-gui.html) and can be installed either using the `fyne get` command or using the [Fyne Apps Installer](https://apps.fyne.io/apps/io.fyne.apps.html).
 It can also be built and installed using GNU Make (installing is currently only supported on Linux and BSD):
 ```bash
 make